msoutopico/langtags_basic_api/README.md

 curl -X GET https://capps.capstan.be/langtags_json.php | jq 'map(select(.cApStAn | contains("fra-BEL")))'
 ```

 Or you could convert a language code from one convention into another.
-For example, given locale `fr-BE` (OmegaT code), you can get the corresponding cApStAn code with the following oneliner:
+For example, given an OmegaT code, you can get the corresponding cApStAn code with the following oneliner:

 ```
 locale="fr-BE"